 What is the difference between quality control and quality assurance in phlebotomy?

-Quality Control is concerned with the development and upkeep of protocols to ensure that patient care meets established standards.
-Quality Assurance on the other hand, involves a comprehensive program incorporating every aspect of client treatment including both technical and nontechnical processes in order to guarantee high quality outcomes for those under its purview.
+Quality control is concerned with the development and upkeep of protocols to ensure that patient care meets established standards.
+Quality assurance, on the other hand, involves a comprehensive program incorporating every aspect of client treatment including both technical and nontechnical processes to guarantee high-quality outcomes for those under its purview.

 What is an example of quality control vs quality assurance?

-The primary aim of quality assurance is to identify potential issues and address them before they arise, whereas the purpose of quality control consists in detecting current difficulties and solving them.
-Quality assurance actions include making process lists, establishing standard protocols, creating written documents related to procedures as well as conducting project evaluations while activities linked with quality control are inspections, peer assessments of deliverables along with software testing.
+Quality assurance primarily focuses on identifying potential issues and addressing them proactively before they arise.
+In contrast, the purpose of quality control is to detect and resolve current difficulties.
+Quality assurance involves creating process lists, establishing standard protocols, generating written documents related to procedures, and conducting project evaluations.
+On the other hand, quality control activities encompass inspections, peer assessments of deliverables, and software testing.

 Why is continuous improvement important in phlebotomy quality assurance?